frankcollins3/LeetCode/README.md

 It is the total opposite of starting ejs-pokedex and being afraid of the commits revealing me to be sub-par.

-I am not good at algorithms and i still believe it's worth tracking and it doesn't hurt to track publicly.
+I am not good at algorithms; i still believe it's worth tracking; it doesn't hurt to track publicly.
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *